 June 5: Rip Current—Curry County (Ore.)
 Sheriff's Dep.
 Terry Brown dove into the frigid waters off of a south Oregon beach to save a 14-year-old who had been sucked out to sea by a rip current.
 Brown saved the teen and himself, but it was touch-and-go, as he had to fight the current for 45 minutes.

 June 6: A Frontal Assault—A man attacked the Forsyth County, Ga., courthouse.
 He carried firearms, spike strips, smoke grenades, and tear gas.
 His apparent plan was to seize the courthouse and hold hostages in what Sheriff Duane Piper called a "frontal assault."
-But his plan went awry when he shot a deputy in the leg, and a county SWAT team training nearby heard the shots.
-SWAT killed Marx.
+But his plan went awry when he shot a deputy in the leg.
+Other deputies responded, and the man was shot and killed.
 This could have been much worse.

 June 8: Vegas Loses Two of Its Best—Las Vegas Metro officers Alyn Beck and Igor Soldo were eating lunch when they were ambushed by husband-and-wife cowards and killed.
 The couple then went into a Walmart, where the wife killed a good civilian.
 Fortunately, there will be no trial, as the husband was killed by Metro SWAT and the wife turned her gun on herself.